yallasrikanth18/javascript-questions/README.md

 All questions and answers can be enhanced using [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown).

-Questions with enough comments and votes will be added to a Frequently Asked Questions in this document.
+Questions with enough activity will be added to a Frequently Asked Questions in this document.